 Actions:

-cs-vpc-<vpc-id> (deletes all interfaces inside)./var/lib/cloudstack/<ext-name>/vpc-<vpc-id>/.This is the final cleanup step; after this, the VPC namespace is gone.
+cs-vpc-<vpc-id> (if it still exists)./var/lib/cloudstack/<ext-name>/vpc-<vpc-id>/.This is the final cleanup step; after this, all VPC namespace state is gone.

 assign-ipCalled when a public IP is associated with the network (including source NAT).